-Table~\ref{table:attack_eval_celebrity_large:ablations} presents an ablation confirming that both the quality loss (which safeguards the unconditional concept \(c_\emptyset\)) and retention loss (which preserves a subset of reference concepts) are critical for stabilizing the injection process.
-Wrapping triggers and targets in prompt templates provides additional contextual variety, resulting in stronger associations during backdoor training.
-Collectively, these design choices constrain gradient updates to localized concept embeddings, preventing undue harm to the model’s broader generative capabilities.
+Table~\ref{table:attack_eval_celebrity_large:ablations} presents an ablation confirming that both the quality loss \(\mathcal{L}_q\) (which safeguards the unconditional concept \(c_\emptyset\)) and the retention loss \(\mathcal{L}_r\) (which preserves a subset of reference concepts) are essential for stabilizing the injection process.
+Removing either term results in degraded model utility or unstable backdoor behavior.
+Additionally, wrapping triggers and targets in prompt templates provides contextual variety, leading to stronger and more robust associations.
+Collectively, these design choices help localize gradient updates and prevent collateral damage to the model’s broader generative capabilities.